jalee314/dAEraFinal/README.md

     n7-->n3
     n8-- Back to Main Menu -->n1
 ```
 Our navigation diagram shows all the options the players have once in the game.
-All users will start at the home screen, from which they will have the option to load up a save file or start a new game.
+All users will start at the main menu, from which they will have the option to start a new game or exit.
 At that point, the user will have options to open an inventory menu or open a menu to interact with Basar.
 The user will also randomly encounter enemies, from which they can either win or lose the battle.

 ### Screen Layouts
 ![Picture of Screen Layouts](https://github.com/cs100/final-project-jlee1667-yadam003-shilt003-mmira069/blob/master/img/Screen_Layout.png) <br/>